sevagh/go-sort/README.md

 A collection of Go sort experiments and implementations.

-The goal of this project is to implement minimal versions of **timsort** and **pdqsort** and validate their performance improvement over standard mergesort and quicksort.
+The goal of this project was to implement minimal versions of **timsort** and **pdqsort** and validate their performance improvement over standard mergesort and quicksort.
 Also included are:

 * RadixSort (using counting sort on decimal digits)
 * heapSort (from go/pkg/sort)